GIScience/measures-rest/README.md

 ### Overview

-The followig parameters are available:
+The following parameters are available:

 | Option | Type | Default | Description |
 | ------ | ---- | ------- | ----------- |